Scots arrange T20I games with Zimbabwe

 The Scots travel to Oman to face Papa New Guinea in the Cricket World Cup League 2 on 25 September then face hosts Oman on 26 and 28 September, Papa New Guinea again on 29 September and Oman a third time on 2 October.

 At the T20 World Cup, also in Oman, Scotland open against Bangladesh on 17 October.
 Burger's team then take on Papua New Guinea two days later and hosts Oman on 21 October.

+Meanwhile, Scotland women opened their T20 World Cup qualifying campaign by beating the Netherlands by six wickets in La Manga.

+After the Dutch were held to 98/5, the Scots reached 99/4 from 16.3 overs with with Sarah Bryce top scoring on 46 runs.